Pedro Yanowitz: Other projects

-Yanowitz and Trask co-wrote the rock opera This Ain't No Disco, which ran at the Atlantic Theater Company between June 30, 2018 and August 12, 2018.
+Yanowitz and Trask co-wrote the rock opera This Ain't No Disco, which ran at the Atlantic Theater Company between June 30, 2018, and August 12, 2018.

 Yanowitz has been a member of the self-described "kaleidoscopic sound weather" trio Princess Goes to the Butterfly Museum since 2018, alongside Michael C. Hall and Matt Katz-Bohen.
 Their eponymous debut EP was released 2 April 2020.
+In 2023, the band released their second album, 'Come of Age'.

 Personal life

 Yanowitz is married to former model, Lisa Davies.